-Secondary Criteria - 25 Points Criteria Weight Description Maximum Points Scoring Speed to Deployment 4% Applications that can show preliminary preparation and readiness to deploy a network and provide services to each BSL within the Project Funding Area within four years from the date of the grant agreement with UBC.
+Secondary Criteria - 25 Points Criteria Weight Description Maximum Points Scoring Speed to Deployment 4% Applications that can show project readiness or significant preliminary planning efforts for an increased speed to deployment of a network will receive points during scoring.
 4 UBC will score based on preliminary community engagement, ROW access, easement access, permit process begun, documentation of plans, supply stockpile or bill of sale.
 Speed of Network and Other Technical Capabilities 6% Applications that propose to use technologies that exhibit scalability with lower future investment.
 Including climate resiliency.
 6 Capital assets with longer usable lives, scalability, and resilience will score higher on this sliding scale, even if they have higher costs.
 Local Coordination 7% Local and regional collaboration is required to ensure that applicants have properly engaged Utahns to determine their communities' needs.
 7 Applicants shall consult with local and regional authorities.
 Applications will receive points based on the information submitted demonstrating their level of involvement with local and regional communities.

 Community Impact 7% A high priority of this grant is engagement with the impacted community.
 The Applicant is to work with the local community to identify an innovative means of providing a public benefit that addresses the community's needs and includes as a component of the proposed project, a long-term public benefit to the impacted community.
 7 Detail an innovative means of providing a public benefit that addresses the community's needs and that includes, as a component of the proposed project, a long-term public benefit that addresses the community's needs.
-Open Access Networks 1% The BEAD program encourages Utah to adopt selection criteria promoting subgrantees' provision of open access wholesale access to last-mile broadband service providers for the life of the subsidized networks, on fair, equal, and neutral terms to all 1 Applicants that commit to offering wholesale broadband services at reasonable and nondiscriminatory rates and terms for the useful life of the network assets will receive points based on the

-potential retail providers. open access details in
+Open Access Networks 1% The BEAD program encourages Utah to adopt selection criteria promoting subgrantees' provision of open access wholesale access to last-mile broadband service providers for the life of the subsidized networks, on fair, equal, and neutral terms to all potential retail providers.
+Applicants that commit to offering wholesale broadband services at reasonable and nondiscriminatory rates and terms for the useful life of the network assets will receive points based on the open access details in the application.
+Applications will receive points based on the information submitted for each element of the open access category.

-the application.

-Applications will receive

-points based on the

-information submitted

-for each element of the

-open access category.